Skip to main content

 Albertina Roca

-| August 2, 2016 |
+| August 13, 2024 |

 How is Prosciutto Made?

-When it comes to making prosciutto crudo, the leg is usually cleaned and salted before being left in a cool place for several weeks or months.
+When it comes to making crudo, the leg is usually cleaned and salted before being left in a cool place for several weeks or months.
 During this time, the salt adds flavor but also acts as a preservative, removing moisture from the meat and preventing harmful bacteria from surviving.
 Later, the salt is largely removed from the meat, which is then dried for up to 18 months.
 This entire curing process can sometimes take 2 whole years.

-How to Eat Prosciutto
+How to Eat Prosciutto?

 Types of Prosciutto